 Biodata: Educated in Australia and Italy, Desmond Cahill, Professor of Intercultural Studies at RMIT University, is one of Australia’s leading social researchers.
 In 2006, he was made an honorary fellow of the Australian Council of Educational Leaders for his work in immigrant, cross-cultural, interfaith and international education.
 He currently chairs the Religions for Peace (Australia), and represents Australia on the Asian Conference of Religion and Peace (ACRP).
 He led Melbourne’s successful bid to stage the forthcoming Parliament of the World’s Religions, the world’s largest interfaith gathering, and is now its Melbourne Program Director.
 A member of the Australian Partnership of Religious Organisations (APRO) and of the Victoria Police Multifaith Advisory Council, he is a Club Melbourne Ambassador as part of the “Think Melbourne, Think Victoria” strategy of the Victorian Government.

-Biodata: Philippa Rowland trained as an agricultural scientist, and worked for over a decade in the Australian Federal Government on sustainable farming and national environmental management plans for biodiversity, pesticides, cadmium and ozone-depleting methyl bromide.
-Since 2005, she has promoted community solutions to climate change, primarily the transition to energy efficiency and renewable energy.
-She encourages all people of faith to live in harmony with nature; to adopt sustainable lifestyles in food, transport and energy (Living the Change), and to be bold in calling our governments to account.
+Biodata: As a practising lay Mahayana Buddhist, Philippa encourages all people of faith to live in harmony with nature; to adopt sustainable lifestyles in food, transport and energy, and to be bold in calling our governments to take swift action on climate change.
+Trained as an agricultural scientist, she worked for over a decade in the Australian Federal Government on sustainable farming and national environmental management plans for biodiversity, pesticides, cadmium and ozone-depleting methyl bromide.
+Since 2005, she has promoted community solutions to climate change, primarily the swift transition away from fossil fuels to renewable energy.
 She is active in the Oceania Ecosystem Services Network and the GreenFaith International Network.
 Philippa was a community delegate at global climate talks CoP15 in Copenhagen, CoP21 in Paris, helped coordinate an Australian response to a global Interfaith Statement to UN Sec.
 Gen. in New York in April 2016 and was invited to the Sommet de Conscience in Fez, before CoP22 in Morocco in 2017.
 Her key interests are Interfaith Harmony and Nature-Based Solutions.

 Biodata: “I am a lawyer by profession and have been in practice since 1974.
 As a prosecutor with the Department of Public Prosecution’s Office in the ACT since 1991.